Though my heart isn't in it, following a summer road construction

 the Venom flight climbs to 2500¯, and my ship, Lightning Bug

 heads for 5,000 feet.
-Lying on the deck of the ship is a sniper
+Lying on the deck of the ship is a

 with a Starlight scope while the low chopper flies slowly over